Early signs and symptoms of erectile dysfunction

 Also, any problem encountered during the different phases of erection can lead to erectile dysfunction.

-You may be wondering what the early warning signs of erectile dysfunction to look out for are and when you should see your doctor for an erection challenge.
+You may be wondering what the early warning signs of erectile dysfunction are and when you should see your doctor for an erection challenge.
 This article will discuss all of that, including the causes of erectile dysfunction and how to treat it.

 Warning signs you may have erectile dysfunction

-Some of the signs that may point to the development of erectile dysfunction include:
+Some of the early signs that may point to the development of erectile dysfunction include:

-- Difficulty getting an erection: This is one of the commonest early signs of erectile dysfunction.
+- Difficulty getting an erection: This is one of the most common early signs of erectile dysfunction.
 This can occasionally happen, like when you are stressed and going through some emotional issues.
-However, if it becomes consistent and you notice you have gone a long while without getting a proper erection, you should seek medical counsel to know if you have erectile dysfunction.
+However, if it becomes consistent and you notice you have gone a long time without getting a proper erection, you should seek medical counsel to know if you have erectile dysfunction.